What You Did Not Know About The Rebozo

 Join us on:

-- February 8th, from 7:00PM to 9:00PM Eastern Time for Q&A and processing any thoughts, questions and doubts you’d like to work through with the facilitator.
+- May 19, from 5:00PM to 7:00PM Eastern Time for Q&A and processing any thoughts, questions and doubts you’d like to work through with the facilitator.

 **Both days are required to attend.**